Roderick Watkins: Early life

+Career

+Watkins taught composition and contemporary music at Canterbury Christ Church University, Kent, becoming Programme Director for Undergraduate Music.
+He was Professor of Composition and Contemporary Music there from 2005 to July 2014.
+In 2014, he was appointed as Pro-Vice Chancellor and as Dean of the Faculty of Arts, Law, and Social Sciences at Anglia Ruskin.
+In 2015, he became Deputy Vice Chancellor for Research and Innovation, then in 2019 Vice Chancellor.

+Honours

+Watkin was appointed a Deputy Lieutenant of Cambridgeshire in 2021, one of the deputies for the county's Lord Lieutenant.

 Compositions

-Watkins' compositions include a full-length opera, The Juniper Tree, premiered at the Munich Biennale in April 1997, and given its UK premiere at the Almeida festival in July of that year by the London Sinfonietta conducted by Markus Stenz.
+Watkins's compositions include a full-length opera, The Juniper Tree, premiered at the Munich Biennale in April 1997, and given its UK premiere at the Almeida festival in July of that year by the London Sinfonietta conducted by Markus Stenz.
 In 2003 he produced the electronic material for Henze's opera L’Upupa.

-Orchestral compositions include Red Light, Who Walked Between, Still, and Light's Horizon.
+His orchestral compositions include Red Light, Who Walked Between, Still, and Light's Horizon.
 Electro-acoustic compositions include The Looking Glass and Sound in Space.

 Chamber music includes A Valediction: of Weeping, Last Light (for clarinet and piano), and At the Horizon (for flute and piano), a Clarinet Quintet and Breath.
 A piece for harpsichord and electronics, entitled After Scarlatti, was premiered on 29 April 2009 at the Sounds New Festival in Canterbury.